-Whenever God says something for the first time He sets a precedent.
-When God sets a precedent His ways are known forever.
+Whenever God says something for the first time, He sets a precedent.
+When God sets a precedent, His ways are known forever.
 Scripture provides numerous examples of God setting a precedent with His people.
-The joy of discovering deeper revelation through the written Word is realizing that God’s promises toward us have always been “Yes and Amen.”
+The joy of discovering more profound revelation through the written Word is realizing that God’s promises toward us have always been “Yes and Amen.”

 Love is the primary attribute by which we know God.
-He reveals His love for us throughout scripture, and ultimately, through the death of His Son on the cross at Calvary.
+He reveals His love for us throughout Scripture, and ultimately, through the death of Jesus on the cross at Calvary.
 We know God forever because of His never-ending sacrificial precedent of love.

 God never changes toward us because His love is eternal.
 Nothing can separate us from the love of God (Rom.
 8:38-39).
 His love for us remains whether we choose to love Him back or not.
 With that said, God does change the way He relates to us depending on our response.
 Even so, He never changes His heart toward us.
 His love is a precedent that has been etched in eternity.